Item ref: 1676

 (Possibly) Palazzo Pompeo del Aquila, Verona

 Salvatore e Francesco Romano sale; Sotheby’s, Milan, 12-15 Oct.
 2009, lot 610 (as “Scuola Veronese, fine secolo VVI”)

 FIDES/MILITIAE/DECVS on the column at left

-This equestrian portrait is unusual in its format: the composition squeezes horse and rider into a confined oval which would suggest the painting was intended at one point to hang in a decorative scheme, perhaps of repeating vertical oculi.
-The distinctive perspective also has the effect of pressing the figures into the viewer’s space, and may have been intended as an arresting trompe l’oeil.
+This equestrian portrait is unusual in its format.
+The composition squeezes horse and rider into a confined oval which would suggest the painting was intended to hang in a decorative scheme, perhaps of repeating vertical oculi.
+The distinctive perspective has the effect of pressing the figures into the viewer’s space, and may have been intended as an arresting trompe l’oeil.
 Both the nobleman on horseback and the wizened servant peeping out from behind the horse, gaze directly out of the work.
-Their position would seem to indicate that the picture was meant to be viewed from a little above eye level.
+Their position would seem to indicate that the picture was meant to be viewed a little above eye level.